microsoft/bond/doc/src/bond_comm_epoxy_wire.md

 schemes, it uses Bond.
 For any structures that are used as part of the protocol itself, the [Fast Binary](bond_cpp.html#fast-binary) protocol version 1 is used to serialize them, as this protocol is simple to implement.
-Payloads are marshalled Compact Binary v1, as this protocol provides a good trade-off between payload size and serialization/deserialization time.
+Payloads are marshalled as Compact Binary v1, as this protocol provides a good trade-off between payload size and serialization/deserialization time.